 - Participate in a Crit Room: Panels of leaders in the museum field will provide a free assessment of your web or mobile project for accessibility and other best practices.
 Sign up before the conference for a critique on a first-come, first served basis (approximately four projects can be assessed in each 1.5 hour crit session).

 - Participate in a “Birds of a Feather” round-table: lead the discussion or dip into several while enjoying breakfast with colleagues.
 Topics are proposed by participants during the MW conference in the run-up to the breakfast.

 - Participate in the GLAMi Awards: propose your project or vote for your favorites!
 Help us share the best of museums’ digital work in a wide range of categories to inspire the global community.
 Nominations for the GLAMies open in February each year.

 - Exhibit your commercial products and services in the Exhibit Hall, and/or sponsor the conference proceedings, delegates’ bags, website and special events.

 - Sponsor and/or participate in a Community of Practice meeting around a question, problem, or platform of common interest in the field.
 Communities of Practice include suppliers of innovative products and services as well as cultural heritage professionals.
 Through focused conversations, shared research and pan-institutional collaborations, communities of practice aim to formulate, promulgate, and raise best practice in the field.

 - Propose a tour in your community.
 Submit the tour proposal for the pre-conference tour day (Tuesday) of the conference week.

-- Join the Local Committee and help showcase the Cleveland cultural scene!
+- Join the Local Committee and help showcase the Vancouver cultural scene!